shubhamsoniXom/DARK/README.md

 This repo targets to ASK & PROVIDE most commonly and repititively used methods in day to day Data Science activities.

-We often practice these two elemenents in our daily jobs:-
+We often practice these two elements in our daily job:-

-**R** : Read, Research & some time Reach-out to others
+**R** : Read, Research & some times Reach-out to others

 **I** : Implement, Improvise or Innovate